The Pretender (album)

 The Pretender is the fourth album by the American singer-songwriter Jackson Browne, released in 1976.
 It peaked at No. 5 on Billboard's album chart.
 The singles from the album were "Here Come Those Tears Again", which reached No. 23, and "The Pretender", which peaked at No. 58.

 Background

-The Pretender was released after the suicide of Browne's first wife, Phyllis Major, and one of the album's songs "Here Come Those Tears Again" (co-written by Major's mother Nancy Farnsworth) is dedicated to her.
+The Pretender was released after the suicide of Browne's first wife, Phyllis Major; however, contrary to popular perception, only one of the songs was written after her death: "Sleep's Dark and Silent Gate".
+One of the album's songs "Here Come Those Tears Again" (co-written by Major's mother Nancy Farnsworth) is dedicated to her.
 The album has production by Jon Landau and a mixture of styles.

 The back cover of The Pretender shows Pablo Neruda's poem "Brown and Agile Child", translated by Kenneth Rexroth, in its entirety.